Scoliosis

 The condition for such a quick return to almost complete physical activity is a correctly performed surgery.

-Untreated Scoliosis – What Are The Complications?
+Untreated Scoliosis – What are the Complications?

 Untreated scoliosis may lead to the development of several pathologies, the most common of which are degenerative changes, muscle contractures, severe pain, and neurological or gait disorders.